jborichevskiy/up-and-to-the-right/content/dense.md

 Though I haven't been around for too long, I have had the privilege of witnessing some interesting events and meeting a ton of incredible people.
 Along the way I've learned a bit about myself and this amazing world, both good and bad.
 There are some things I'd love to tell my 18-year-old self - but given I can't do that due to some limitations with our understanding of time - the next best thing is reaching out to others searching for similar answers in hopes of lending an extra perspective.

-If this sounds interesting at all, feel free to subscribe or just check back in a while.  {#Hello-World}
+If this sounds interesting at all, feel free to subscribe or just check back in a while.
 ## 2019-08-06 - "On Moving Away" - [back to top]({{< relref path="#post-titles-and-dates" >}})

 Occasionally I speak with people considering an opportunity to move away from the place they call home to somewhere entirely new - be it for work, school, temporarily or indefinitely.
 I remember myself making that decision and the questions I had swirling around in my head.
 Hopefully this assortment of words provides some insight or reassurance to someone else in a similar situation.